Local school districts to increase security for remainder of the year

 PEARLAND ISD:

-Our hearts are with our neighbors in Sante Fe after this morning's shooting at Sante Fe High School.
+Our hearts are with our neighbors in Santa Fe after this morning's shooting at Sante Fe High School.

 We want to reassure parents that Pearland ISD is committed to the safety and security of all students, staff and visitors.
 Although many security procedures are confidential to ensure the safety of our students and staff, we can share a few proactive measures that are in place.